Onas07/Bank-Analysis-Project/ReadMe.md

 RESULT:

-1. Highest demand for credit card are from customers (1-2years):This suggests that new customers are more likely to apply for credit cards possibly due to initial financial needs,building credit history and attractive promotional offers.
+1. Highest demand for credit card are from customers with (1-2years) tenure.

-2. There is a decline in credit card ownership among long term(10 years) customers:This could indicate-customer's loyalty and stability,reducing the need for new cards,changing financial priorities(e.g mortgage or family) and Potential churn or dissatifcation with existing credit cards.
+2. There is a decline in credit card ownership among long term(10 years) customers.

-4. New customers(oyears) tenure have the lowest demand for credit cards:This is expected as new customers may not yet have explored various credit card options,or may have not established credit history,or maybe cautious in applying for credit cards
+4. New customers(oyear) tenure have the lowest demand for credit cards.

 ![](Images/credit_card_by_tenure.png)